popzol/spopzol-MH4Ultimate-Randomizer/README.md

 # spopzol-MH4Ultimate-Randomizer 🎲🐉

 A **randomizer for Monster Hunter 4 Ultimate** that modifies multiple parameters.
-Designed to work with **Citra mods** or real 3DS hardware without touching your original ROM.
+Designed to work with **Citra mods** without touching your original ROM.

 ## 🌱 Progress